 Kokumo was in the faculty building when he was told by the secretary that he had a letter.
 He wondered who could have written him a letter as he had only previously received letters from Ajoke.
 As he collected the letter from the secretary, he looked at it and immediately recognized Ajoke’s handwriting.
 He sighed as he put it into his folder.
-Why was she writing him a letter?
-Was it to inform him about how she enjoyed her married life or what?
+Why is she writing me a letter?
+Is it to inform me about how she enjoyed her married life or what?
+His demeanour changed and he got angry – and just like the anger came suddenly, it was replaced by rejuvenated tender feelings for Ajoke.
 He wasn’t sure he wanted to read the letter.
 It would only open his heart to another round of hurt and he was trying to get over her.
 He made up his mind not to read the letter.
 He got to his room later in the day and flung the letter into his travel bag.

 Kokumo received the second letter six weeks after the first.
-He was at the verge of opening it when he shook his head and flung it into his travel bag.
-No, he wasn’t going to read any letters from Ajoke again.
+He was on the verge of opening it when he shook his head and flung it into his travel bag.
+No!
+He wasn’t going to read any letters from Ajoke again.
+He did not want to know how her husband made her a woman.
+He did not want to know how she melted under his touch.
+He was not interested in the pride she felt being married to one of the most sought out bachelors in her town.
+He did not need her to tell him to move on.
 In a few days, he sat for his exams and was through in another three weeks.
 He packed his few clothing into his travel bag and prepared to go home.

-Six months later, Ajoke gave birth to a boy after an easy labour.
+Six months later, Ajoke delivered a baby boy after an easy labour.
 Her mother praised her for her bravery and was thankful to God for giving her a grandson.
 Adejoro’s mother moved in with them to assist Ajoke with taking care of the child.
-Adejoro converted his self-contained apartment into a two-bed so as to accommodate his mother.
+Adejoro converted his self-contained apartment into a two-bed so he could accommodate his mother.
 She stayed with Ajoke for a month before leaving and Ajoke’s mother moved in to continue from where she stopped.
 Iya Ajoke stayed for six weeks.
 When she was sure her daughter was strong enough to handle the job of taking care of her home and her son, she returned to her husband’s house.

-With a baby to take care of, Ajoke’s mind became occupied and thoughts of Kokumo became relegated to the back.
+With a baby to take care of, Ajoke’s mind became occupied and thoughts of Kokumo were quickly replaced.
 She however wrote him another letter to inform him that she now had a son which she would have loved to be his.
 Six months after she had her son, she found out she was pregnant again and was even three months gone.
 Adejoro was ecstatic.
 Everything seemed to be working in his favour.
 His family was doing well and he was never short of sub-contracted jobs to handle.
 In a few months, he would be through with the technical college and he knew that while his friends would be roaming around looking for jobs, he already had jobs waiting for him to handle.
-Life couldn’t be better for himself and Ajoke.
+Life couldn’t be better for him and Ajoke.

 Ajoke had a baby girl six months later.
-Her mother-in-law and her mother took turns to take care of her baby as they previously did.
+Her mother-in-law and her mother took turns to take care of her daughter as they previously did.
 Iya Ajoke told her daughter how proud of her she was; having two children of different sexes in quick successions.
-She also never failed to praise her daughter’s husband, Adejoro for taking good care of her daughter.
+She also never failed to praise her daughter’s husband, Adejoro for taking good care of Ajoke.
+Life was good to them all and she was a fulfilled grandmother of two children.
+Ajoke’s father was also happy with the decision they had taken to give out their daughter in marriage to a good man.
+He imagined how envious his friends would be of him.
+Adejoro was making them proud with a good name, a good job and a great family.

-Ajoke’s children were aged eighteen months and six months when Adejoro came home to inform his wife that one of the companies he sub-contracted for was offering him a scholarship to further his education in the United Kingdom.
+Ajoke’s children were aged eighteen months and six months when Adejoro came home one evening excited.
+He sauntered into their apartment singing and dancing.
+He swung his legs to the left and to the right in a manner that thrilled his children.
+Ajoke wondered what the jubilation was about as she looked at him with confusion.
+Adejoro informed his wife that one of the companies he sub-contracted for was offering him a scholarship to further his education in the United Kingdom.
 Ajoke looked at her husband as if he spoke in another language.

-Her daughter began to cry and Ajoke immediately scooped her up and strapped her to the back as she patted her daughter’s bum to stop her from crying.
+Ajoke’s daughter, Adebola began to cry; startled by her mother’s sudden outburst.
+Ajoke scooped her daughter up immediately and strapped her to the back as she patted her bum to stop her from crying.

 “Ajoke try to understand.
 I may never get this opportunity.
 Don’t deny me of this, please.”
 Adejoro pleaded.